Built on the foundation of corner block freestyles and battle rap performances, rap diss tracks are ingrained in hip hop culture.

 Hardest line: “I started off with too much cargo / Dropped four niggas, now I’m making all the dough”

 And here we are at last, the greatest rap diss track of all time.
 Sure, there were a lot of contenders, from “Ether” to “Takeover,” “Kick in the Door” to “The Bitch in Yoo,” but there can only be one at the top of the list and no other diss track in history deserves the spot more than Ice Cube’s “No Vaseline.”

-After splitting up with N.W.A. and going off on his own, Cube stayed quiet about his former group mates on his debut.
+After splitting up with N.W.A. and going off on his own, the West Coast rapper stayed quiet about his former group mates on his debut.
 It wasn’t until they started running their mouth that he decided to clap back.
 Then they used they hadn’t.
 “No Vaseline” is the perfect diss track.
 It’s factual, it’s hilarious, it’s memorable, it’s got a funky ass beat, and it proved once and for all, that Ice Cube was the wrong one to ever fuck with.

 The fact y’all left jack the ripper, let’s go, shut the ef up, ho…and literally anything from the independent scene, off is proof you should do your homework before making these stupid ass lists.

 Eminem at 31?
 He has made more diss tracks than almost any other rapper and he has ended the careers of multiple rappers that you placed much higher on this list.
 Yeah, he’s white but that don’t mean you can’t acknowledge he is the G.O.A.T. and you know he would body anybody on this list.
 He killed Canibus, Ja Rule, Jadakiss and more who don’t belong on this list like Benzino, insane clown posse and machine gun kelly.
 Typical em hate coz hes white is corny.